neurobin/rnm/rnm.md

 3. *link3* and *link4* won't be followed because *--follow-link* flag was **unset** by *-nfl* before these links.
 4. *link5* and *link6* will be followed because *--follow-link* flag was **set** again before these links.

-**Priority of undo related options:** `-ups`>`-up`>`-u`.
+**Priority of undo related options:** `-ups` > `-up` > `-u`.

 **Options are case insensitive**, i.e *-ssF* and *-ssf* are the same.

 #FULLY SPECIFIED NAMES FOR OPTIONS

 All of the shorthand option names have equivalent full names.
-The use of either of them is same, i.e all option or sub-option should be separated with space.
-The general rule --someopt=value won't apply, instead **rnm** uses the syntax **--someopts value**.
+The use of either of them is the same, i.e all option or sub-option should be separated with space.
+The rule --someopt=value won't apply, instead **rnm** uses the syntax **--someopts value**.
 The following table shows the full names corresponding to the shorthand names:

 Opt name | Full name
 -------- | ---------